jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 - **higher_Seed_Win_Predictions_WvPIE.png**: Scatter plot of higher seed win predictions based on Wins vs. PIE.
 - **netrtg_vs_series_margin.png**: Scatter plot showing the relationship between NetRtg difference and series margin.

-These visualizations provide insights into the model’s predictive accuracy and the impact of key statistics on playoff outcomes.

 ## Results
-The neural network, trained on features such as NetRtg, PIE, eFG%, OffRtg, DefRtg, Wins, Losses, and Seed, achieved a testing accuracy of approximately 73-74% in predicting NBA playoff series outcomes.
+The neural network, trained on features such as NetRtg, PIE, eFG%, OffRtg, DefRtg, Wins, Losses, and Seed, achieved a testing accuracy of ~74% in predicting NBA playoff series outcomes.
 This performance demonstrates the model’s ability to capture key statistical relationships in historical data (1996-2024) and apply them to the 2024-2025 season.
 However, there is room for improvement.
 Future work includes:
 - **Increasing Model Complexity**: Enhancing the neural network architecture, such as adding more layers or experimenting with different activation functions, to capture more nuanced patterns in the data.
 - **Incorporating Additional Features**: Including player availability data (e.g., injuries, minutes played by key players) to account for individual contributions and team dynamics, which could improve prediction accuracy.
-- **Further Validation**: Conducting additional testing, such as expanding the dataset or using alternative evaluation metrics, to ensure robustness.

 These enhancements aim to push the model’s accuracy higher and make it a more reliable tool for playoff predictions.

 ## Usage
 This project is a portfolio piece to demonstrate my data science skills and is not for commercial use.
 Please contact me at jonlawrence00@gmail.com for permission to use, modify, or share the code.
-To replicate the project, obtain the datasets as described in [Data Sources](#data-sources) and follow the [Order of Operations](#order-of-operations).
+To replicate the project, obtain the datasets as described in [Data Sources](#data-sources).
 Do not share any datasets or files derived from NBA.com or Sports-Reference.com without their explicit permission.